 Governments across the globe have deployed emergency assistance following Nepal's deadliest earthquake in nearly a century.
 But response teams face increasing difficulties as the death toll continues to rise.

-Aid groups and governments intensified efforts to help Nepal on Sunday after a7.8 magnitude earthquake devastated the capital Kathmandu and surrounding areas
+Aid groups and governments intensified efforts to help Nepal on Sunday after a 7.8 magnitude earthquake devastated the capital Kathmandu and surrounding areas the day before.

 European, Asian and North American governments sent emergency response teams to Nepal as the country struggles to cope with the disaster.
 However, blocked roads, collapsed buildings, and continuing aftershocks pose major setbacks for emergency crews searching for survivors in the capital and cut-off rural areas.

 Approximately 6.6 million people live in areas affected by the earthquake, UN emergency aid spokesman Jens Laerke told the DPA news agency from Geneva, adding that it is still too early to tell how many of them need immediate aid.